DrGFreeman/MineField/README.md

 To launch a new game, hit the _TAB_ key to exit the Minecraft window and relaunch the script in the terminal.

 # Making the mine detector

-The mine detector has two indication methods, a distance scale made of four LEDs and an [active buzzer](https://www.raspberrypi.org/learning/physical-computing-with-python/buzzer/) emitting a number of beeps equal to the number of LEDs lit.
+The mine detector has two indication methods, a distance scale made of four [LEDs](https://www.raspberrypi.org/learning/physical-computing-with-python/worksheet/) and an [active buzzer](https://www.raspberrypi.org/learning/physical-computing-with-python/buzzer/) emitting a number of beeps equal to the number of LEDs lit.

 The connections are as per the circuit below.
 The positive (long) legs of the LEDs as well as the active buzzer positive pin are connected to the Raspberry Pi GPIO pins indicated in the table below.
-The negative (short) legs of the LEDs are connected to ground through 220 ohm resistors.
+The negative (short) legs of the LEDs are connected to ground through 220 ohm resistors (or any value above 50 ohm).
 The buzzer ground pin is connected directly to ground.
 If using a breadboard as shown, the breadboard ground must be connected to one of the Raspberry Pi ground pins.

 Device | GPIO pin
 -------|----------